meribold/meribold.org/_projects/trackhack.md

 description: Single-particle tracking program written in C++
 ---

-TrackHack is a simple and fast semi-automatic single-particle tracking program written in C++.
+TrackHack is a simple and fast, interactive single-particle tracking program for GNU/Linux and Windows written in C++.

 The repository is hosted on [GitHub][].